ridhoafnibithealth/ux-emr-opd-tablet-version/README.md

 # 2.0 Siloam OPD Tablet Version

-An android app built using Kotlin that consumes [Rick and Morty API](https://rickandmortyapi.com) to display characters,episodes,Location from the [TV Series](https://www.imdb.com/title/tt2861424/).
-It has been built following Clean Architecture Principle, Repository Pattern, MVVM Architecture in the presentation layer as well as Jetpack components(including Jetpack Compose).
+An android app built using Kotlin it has been built following Clean Architecture Principle, Repository Pattern, MVVM Architecture in the presentation layer as well as Jetpack components(including Jetpack Compose).